Updated January 2022

 Elementary School Teaching Assistants

-Most teaching assistants will see that their job tasks them with working with the students directly.
+Most teaching assistants will see that their job tasks them with working with the students directly, or remotely if working virtually.
 Whether you are helping to guide a smaller group of students through an assignment or working a student through a behavior issue, your tasks will have you being there with the students themselves.

 Teaching assistants will act as a point of contact with the parents, as well.
 Students that are struggling with a topic in class or exhibit repeat behavior problems will need to have their parents or guardians notified.
 If you, as the teaching assistant, are working the closest with that student, then you will know the most about what that student is doing and how to fix it.